apathyboy/stationapi/README.md

 sqlite3
 udplibrary - bundled in the Star Wars Galaxies official source

+## Building ##

+Copy the udplibrary directory from the Star Wars Galaxies offical source to the top level swgchat directory, then run the following:

+    mkdir build; cd build
+    cmake ..
+    cmake --build .

 ## Database Initialization ##

 Create the database with the following commands: